keredson/bottle-react/README.md

 - [x] Don't cross-compile javascript during development.

 Compiling with `webpack` is too slow for non-trivial applications.
-(One of the nicities about web developement it `alt-Tab`/`ctrl-R` to see your changes.)
-And it causes too many suble bugs between dev and prod that waste developer resources.
+(One of the niceties about web developement it `alt-Tab`/`ctrl-R` to see your changes.)
+And it causes too many subtle bugs between dev and prod that waste developer resources.

 - [x] Don't merge all javascript into one ginormous bundle.